dgruninger97/Project/docs/notebook.md

 ## Assessing Completeness

-Time Spent: 2.5 hours -- over 2 days
+Time Spent: 2.5 hours -- spread over 2 days

 ### 1. Which Use Cases did the notebook's designs address?
 In short: how did it address them?